RevoU-FSSE-2/week-14-RPrasetyoB/README.md

 - Formik
 - Yup

-## How to Use APP in your VSC
+## How to run unit testing in your VSC
 ```
 git clone
 npm install
-npm run dev
+npm run test
 ```

 ## Deployment